m00nbek/waifu/README.md

-# girlfriend
+# waifu
-I don't need a human gf
+No need for a human gf

-02 forever